cloudyspells/carbon-appinsights-samples/samples/ado-queue-build/README.md

 to send CO2 emissions metrics to Azure Application Insights.
 The Logic App is triggered by a metric alert on the `co2e` metric.
-The Logic App then checks if the emissions are below a certain threshold and if so, it triggers a GitHub Repository Dispatch event to run a GitHub Action workflow.
+The Logic App then checks if the emissions are below a certain threshold and if so, it triggers a Azure DevOps Queue a Build event to run an Azure DevOps build pipeline.

 The sample uses the following Azure resources:

 - Azure Monitor Metric Alert
 - Azure Logic App
-- Azure Logic App Connector for GitHub
+- Azure Logic App Connector for Azure DevOps

 Prerequisites
 -------------

 - An Azure subscription
-- A GitHub account
+- An Azure DevOps organization
 - A deployment of the [carbon-appinsights](https://github.com/cloudyspells/carbon-appinsights) project